Web Browser Automation with Selenium and Java

 • Filling up the HTML forms, doing some administrative jobs, etc

 In this tutorial we'll explore one of the most popular web browser automation tools - Selenium.
-We'll learn about its features, the API and how we can use it with Java to automate any website.
+We'll learn about its features, the API and how we can use Selenium with Java to automate any website.

 What is Selenium?